 Derelict Fishing Net Removal in the Puget Sound

-The Northwest Straits Foundation is combating derelict fishing gear in the Puget Sound by removing derelict nets and conducting outreach with local tribes and fishermen about the impacts of derelict gear.
+The Northwest Straits Foundation combated derelict fishing gear in the Puget Sound by removing derelict nets and conducting outreach with local tribes and fishermen about the impacts of derelict gear.

 Type of Project: Community-based Marine Debris Removal Grant